 Geoscience exchange between Ghana, Guyana, Suriname, Sierra Leone

 Our working groups are composed of government officials, national oil company executives and subject matter experts.
 The groups work collaboratively to develop practical tools to support policy making and implementation.
-Governments participating at the 2017 annual meeting in Suriname expressed a clear need for working groups to:
+At the 2017 Annual Meeting in Suriname, governments expressed a need for working groups to:

 - Benchmark exploration costs across producer governments